shifujosh/shifujosh/README.md

 **AI Architect for Human Flourishing**

-New York native and AI Architect building intelligent solutions in robotics, mobility, and health tech.
+New York native building intelligent solutions in robotics, mobility, and health tech.

 ---